 Acquiring telehealth insurance payments is easy; although, it is a very new method of getting health care.
 The best method to ensure that your health insurance company will pay for some or all of the visits is to call them.
-That way you will know if there is a co-pay or not.
+That way you will know if a co-pay is required or not.

 Connection problems can be caused by a variety of outside factors such as low quality, older equipment, or too many programs open and running.
 In general, poor video quality is usually because of a poor internet connection.

-Here are some basic steps that can improve the overall quality:
+Here are some basic steps that can improve the overall quality of your visit: